nextcloud/documentation/developer_manual/general/security.rst

 Code executions / File inclusions
 ---------------------------------
 Code Execution means that an attacker is able to include an arbitrary PHP file.
-This PHP file runs with all the privileges granted to the normal application and can do an enourmous amount of damage.
+This PHP file runs with all the privileges granted to the normal application and can do an enormous amount of damage.

 Code executions and file inclusions can be easily prevented by **never** allowing user-input to run through the following functions: